PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 In case the new custom action code requires any libraries, these need to be added to "requirements-actions.txt" in the "actions"-folder.

 ### Retraining when making changes to Language Model
 Any changes made to domain.yml, nlu.yml, config.yml, stories.yml, among others, require retraining the model via `rasa train`.
 It is important to pay attention to the Rasa version that is used for this training.
-If the Rasa version is changed, then the Rasa SDK version in the Dockerfile also needs to be updated.
+If the Rasa version is changed, then the Rasa SDK version in the Dockerfile and the Rasa version in the docker-compose.yml file also need to be updated.